logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 What do I do if the GP / mental health provider has not given an answer to one or more questions in the minimum dataset?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Provider Organisations should make every effort to ensure that the data entered
+Provider organisations should make every effort to ensure that the data entered
 into the MDS is as complete as possible.
 However, most data items specify
 a 'Missing' response.
 Where information is unavailable, please use this
 response item.
 The aim is to minimise missing data as much as possible.

-Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_ for more information.
-By clicking on the field name
+Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_
+for more information.
+By clicking the field name
 this will take you to the field definition which outlines the associated notes that
-provide guidance on which response to use.
+provide guidance on the most suitable response.

 .. _data-does-not-fit-faq: